Best 10 Log Management Software For Business (2026)

 Progress WhatsUp Gold Logo

 Progress WhatsUp Gold monitors complex IT infrastructure with SysLog collection across servers, storage, cloud, virtual, wireless devices, and routers.
-It fits medium-sized organizations wanting straightforward log management within a broader network monitoring solution.
+We think it’s a solid option for medium-sized organizations wanting straightforward log management within a broader network monitoring solution.
+The 2026.0 release adds certificate visibility, enhanced credential security, and Hirschmann device support.

-We think WhatsUp Gold works well for organizations wanting log management integrated with network monitoring.
-Your team gets quick deployment and reliable visibility without separate tooling.
+We think WhatsUp Gold works well for organizations wanting log management integrated with network monitoring without separate tooling.
+Your team gets quick deployment and reliable visibility.
+If you’re running thousands of devices with intensive polling, evaluate performance limits before committing.

 Strengths

-• Auto-discovery maps network and activates alerts within an hour of deployment
+Auto-discovery maps network and activates alerts within an hour

-• Unified console covers network, server, cloud, and wireless monitoring together
+Unified console covers network, server, cloud, and wireless monitoring

-• Customizable log retention and storage locations support compliance requirements
+Customizable log retention and storage locations for compliance

-• Intuitive interface enables quick setup without extensive configuration time
+Intuitive interface enables quick setup without deep configuration

 Cautions

-• Some users mention that performance degrades with thousands of devices or intensive polling requirements
+Users report performance degrades with thousands of devices or heavy polling

 9.